Skrull: Amalgam

-In Amalgam Comics, the Skrull are the native inhabitants of Mars (having crossed DC's Green Martians with the Skrulls).
+In Amalgam Comics, the Skrull are the native inhabitants of Mars (having amalgamated DC's Green Martians with the Skrulls).
 Mister X (the Martian Manhunter and Professor X) is an example of a Martian Skrull.

 Earth X

 In the alternate universe limited series Earth X, Thanos dwelled in the Realm of the Dead with the entity Death.
 It is revealed his mother was a Skrull and Death used her secret to make him believe that Death was his mother.

 Hulk: The End

-In the one-shot issue Hulk: The End, an alien Recorder robot tells an elderly Bruce Banner, the last human on the planet, that the death of the human race was widely celebrated throughout the universe, so much so that the Kree and the Skrulls had settled their differences in celebration.
+In the one-shot issue Hulk: The End, an alien Recorder robot tells an elderly Bruce Banner, the last human on the planet, that the death of the human race was widely celebrated throughout the universe, so much so that the Kree and the Skrulls settled their differences in celebration.